 Today, the pier is a favorite spot for locals and tourists to watch the sunset over Puerto Galera’s beautiful bay.
 There are also several restaurants and bars along with the port where you can enjoy a cold drink or bite to eat while taking in the incredible view.

-The Puerto Galera Church & Convent was built in 1786 by Spanish missionaries and is one of the oldest churches in all of the Philippines.
+The Puerto Galera Church & Convent was built in 1786 by Spanish missionaries.
+It is one of the oldest churches in all of the Philippines.
 The church is coral stone and limestone and features a beautiful, red-tiled roof.

 The Puerto Galera Bamboo Organ is one of only two bamboo organs globally, and it’s located in the St. Joseph Parish Church in Puerto Galera.
 Father Diego CASTILLO built the organ between 1821 and 1824 from bamboo native to the area.